Willy Lim- ESR 14, September 2018 - August 2021

 At AALTO (May 2019): Electron transport measurement,

-At UKON (January-March 2021): Transport measurements at very low temperature.
+At UKON (January, March and August 2021): Transport measurements at very low temperature.

 Developing novel Electron Beam Lithography (EBL) methods and recipes